devjuanca/EasyRabbitFlow/README.md

     jsonSettings.DefaultIgnoreCondition = JsonIgnoreCondition.WhenWritingNull;
 });
 ```
-Configuring JSON Serialization Options is optional, if no configuration is provided, the default options will be used.

 - #### 3.3 Publisher Options
 Optionally, you may configure the publisher that you intend to use by defining the 'DisposePublisherConnection' variable.

 This variable determines whether the connection established by the publisher with RabbitMQ should be kept alive or terminated upon the completion of the process.
-Default value is set to false.
+The default value is false.
 ```csharp
  opt.ConfigurePublisher(publisherSettings => publisherSettings.DisposePublisherConnection = true);
 ```

 ### 4. Consumers
-- #### 4.1 Creating Consumers
+- #### 4.1 Adding Consumers
 Define and configure consumers for specific queues using the AddConsumer method:

+All consumers must implement the interface `IRabbitFlowConsumer<TEvent>` where TEvent us the event or message model.

+Using the `AddConsumer` method, all required services and configurations will be created and registered into the DI container, ready for use.

 ```csharp
 opt.AddConsumer<EmailConsumer>("email-queue", consumerSettings =>
 {